Who is Charles Stanley?

 Charles Stanley vs Interactive Investor

 If you are investing in a SIPP then Interactive Investor will likely work out cheaper no matter how much you have to invest.
 Charles Stanley charges a SIPP fee of £100 + VAT for those who have combined investments worth less than £30,000.
 This means that unless you have already built up a significant pot, you'll be paying a high administration fee.
-Interactive Investor charges a flat fee of just £5.99 per month for those with a pot less than £50,000, a fee that increases to £12.99 per month once you go over that amount.
+Interactive Investor charges a flat fee of just £5.99 per month for those with a pot less than £100,000, with the fee increasing to £14.99 per month once you go over that amount.
 Trading fees for Stocks and Shares are significantly cheaper too, with Interactive Investor charging just £3.99 per trade, compared to £10 with Charles Stanley.

 Charles Stanley vs Fidelity